Circuit Theory

 Circuit theory (McRae et al. 2008) is a widely used tool in ecology and conservation for modeling landscape connectivity.
 It can be used to calculate several different metrics, including:

-Both SAMC and circuit theory use Markov chain theory to model movement based on variations in the landscape coded as resistance values.
-However, SAMC extends these capabilities by utilizing absorbing Markov chains, which allow it to model a variety of short- and long-term metrics.
-SAMC also allows for explicitly incorporating multiple absorption states into the model.
-These states can represent any effect that might permanently stop movement in the landscape, such as:
+Both circuit theory and SAMC use Markov chain theory to model movement through landscapes encoded as resistance surfaces.
+However, SAMC extends this formulation by using absorbing Markov chains, which allow absorption to occur anywhere in the landscape rather than only at destination nodes.
+This makes it possible to model a wider range of short- and long-term metrics, as well as multiple absorption processes that may permanently stop movement, such as:

 Code Setup

 This section is for loading the packages and creating objects used in the examples.
-The resistance data has two low-resistance routes between the source and destinations.
-The absorption data has no background absorption, but does have a narrow strip of strong absorption that runs across most of the map, but not across the left route.
+The resistance data include two low-resistance routes between the source and destination.
+The absorption data has no background absorption, but does have a narrow strip of strong absorption that runs across most of the map, except across the left route.
 This is the same example data used in the IALE workshop, where the absorption data was used to describe a hypothetical highway with a safe crossing area for the left route.

 library("terra")